The Highly Irregular and Somewhat Improbable

 Our rapid growth in the reloading industry coincided with the growth spurt in action pistol shooting.
 This sport required the expenditure of mass quantities of ammunition, and we offered the equipment to allow shooters to affordably do so.
 I shot with Robbie Leatham when he was a kid and by the mid-80s I saw the chance to sponsor two shooters who were going to get us some publicity without spending lots of money that we didn’t have.
 Dillon Precision became Rob’s and Brian Enos’ first corporate sponsor – we gave them the components to load their ammunition and helped them with match fees and other expenses.
 For a while, we also had a contingency sponsorship program for shooting events.
 We gave a thousand dollars to any major match winner who used ammunition loaded on Dillon presses.
 In time, virtually everybody who won a match did it using Dillon-loaded ammunition.

 Our products have thrived for several reasons.
 First, I run the company based on my philosophy.
 You treat other people the way you want to be treated.
 I don’t want people calling me up saying, “You miserable S.O.B., you sold me this machine and now you won’t help me.”
 I don’t want anyone mad at me.
 This is reflected in our warranty.
 No warranty cards, registration or serial numbers are necessary.
 Whether you are the first owner, or the seventeenth, all our hobby-level reloading machines have a lifetime warranty.
 If you break, damage or wear out anything on them, it will be fixed or replaced – whatever is necessary to restore the machine to normal operating condition.
 If a minor part is all that is needed, contact us and we will ship the part.
-(International customers pay the return shipping costs) If something major is damaged or broken,contact us and we issue the customer a return merchandise authorization-RMA- to return the item to us for repair.
+(International customers pay the return shipping costs, as well as any associated brokerage fees, taxes or other government imposed costs ) If something major is damaged or broken,contact us and we issue the customer a return merchandise authorization-RMA- to return the item to us for repair.
 The customer pays the shipping; we fix or replace as is warranted.
-Only our commercial machine, the Super 1050, has a one-year warranty, as do all electrical/electronic products and textiles.
+Only the Super 1050 and Big Fifty Reloader have a one-year warranty, as do all electrical/electronic products and textiles.
+The warranty does not cover damage due to misuse or acts of nature.However we have programs in place to assist customers in the event of a natural disaster.
+Rifle depriming pins and carbide expander balls are a consumable item, and not warrantied.
 Our customers understand that they have a best friend at our factory.
 We are only a phone call, FAX or E-mail away.
 In return we receive an incredible amount of customer loyalty.

 Another reason Dillon reloading equipment does so well is because we are in constant contact with our customer base.
 We are constantly hearing from our customers.
 No one else in this industry gets the degree of field feedback that we do, because of our direct sales and our warranty.
 Several product improvements and new product ideas have come from our customers.
 Additionally, virtually all of our employees are shooters and reloaders.
 We literally have hundreds of years of widely varying reloading experience available in-house.
 We are never stagnant.
 We’re always testing design changes, constantly seeking improvements.
 The speed of change in the firearms industry will not allow you to rest on your laurels.